exacoin/ExoCoin/README.md

-FehCoin
+ExoCoin.

-A Proof of Stake/Proof of Work coin. designed to be secure and more energy efficient.
+A crypto currency using Proof of Stake and Proof of work.